JJWesterkamp/rx-postmessenger/README.md

 ## In short

 An RxPostmessenger class instance establishes one end of a "connection" between 2 window objects, using the `window.postMessage` API.
-Each instance targets _one single_ `Window` object that's serving documents from _one single_ origin.
+Each instance targets _one single_ `Window` object.
+It also only accepts incoming messages from that specific window object while it's serving documents from _one single_ origin.

 Both ends of the connection must implement this package, or otherwise know how to 'listen' for events sent from the other end of the line.
 One in a _parent_ project (that implements the iframe), and one in a _child_ project (that's being served by the iframe).